tyckesak/introspective/README.md

 {

     // Declaring and defining functions with the supplied macros might seem
-    // a little daunting at first.
+    // a little odd at first.
     RuntimeIntrospectiveStaticFn(add) (int x, int y) -> int { return x + y; }

     // It does not look a lot like C++, I agree.